Best & Worst Dodge Durango Years

 3rd generation (WD)2011-Present

-Understanding these generations offers a clearer overview, as significant changes often transpire between them, potentially influencing purchasing decisions.
+Understanding these generations offers a clearer perspective, as significant changes often transpire between them, potentially influencing purchasing decisions.

 Dodge Durango Best, Neutral, and Worst Years

-Our categorization is data-driven: it’s based on extensive research.
+Our categorization is data-driven: it’s based on exhaustive research.
 We consider an array of factors, including but not limited to:

 • Owner-reported reliability (surveys)